Development and test teams perform continuous testing with Jenkins. Its open source nature as an automation server...

 if bank balance < $100 and withdrawal is > $100

 This process is typically how a framework like Cucumber works.
-This particular testing automation tool is used in conjunction with business-driven development, an approach that has you write the test code first.
+This particular test automation tool is used in conjunction with business-driven development, an approach that has you write the test code first.
 With no logic written yet, Cucumber will fail on the first try.
 At this point, you would need to write the minimum amount of code until the test passes.
 So, the focus is to get the bare-bones pieces of the program to work upfront.
 This avoids wasting time on tasks that are not on the critical path.

 Continuous testing can also test more than business logic or subroutines.
 The webpage and mobile app can also be tested using tools like Selenium.
 Testing tools emulate various browsers and browser versions with different mobile devices.
 Such programs can test, for example, when users click on the next button, the next screen comes up and not something unexpected.